 Learning another language isn’t an easy thing to do (and I’m very aware how lucky I am being a native English speaker).
 Time and environment are key.
 I studied French for several years, but never lived in France, so remained at a very rudimentary level.
 I never studied Spanish, but have lived in the country since 2003 – and so have a fluent (yet far from native) grasp of the language.

 Yet I still remember those first months, painstakingly constructing the most basic of sentences to send an email, and then translating word-by-word, the reply.
 Online aids did exist, but rapid use of a paper dictionary would often be just as effective.
 And you would never – I repeat never – use an automatic translator.
 The resulting gibberish clearly showing that language is never a pure word for word translation but contains significant nuance and approximations.
 10 years and more after my move to Spain, still not an option.
 Yet in the past 12-18 months a funny thing has happened.
 Google translate is a phenomenal tool.
 It’s still not perfect, but when combined with informed human input, it improves the productivity in my bilingual company tremendously.
+But machine translation is already causing quite a stir in the translation industry and people are talking about whether or not machine translation will completely replace human translators.

 So, while the frequent commentary on Artificial Intelligence may conjure up images of sophisticated robots, even Arnold Schwarzenegger-type figures for those of a certain age, the real power of AI may be in these more subtle, yet still transformative areas.
 Think on your own experience receiving recommendations for shopping on Amazon, or watching a show on Netflix – the level of accuracy for something you may not have yet considered on a conscious level can be unnerving.